BalanaguYashwanth/UrlShortner-NestJs/README.md

 ✅ Developed a system to handle URL expirations and auto-deletion after a certain period.

-✅  Implemented secure user authentication - signup and signin flows
+✅  Implemented secure user authentication - signup and signin flows.

-✅ Each user can only access only to their URLs and associated analytics
+✅ Each user can only access only to their URLs and associated analytics.

-✅ Data Management - Mongodb + Redis cache for performance of URL retrieval
+✅ Data Management - Mongodb + Redis cache for performance of URL retrieval.

 ✅ Added Advanced Analytics